gu-fan/riv.vim/README.rst

 * Extra Infos:
   When folded, some extra info of the item will be shown at the foldline. also the number of folded lines will be shown.
-See screenshot_
+See `On Screen`_

   + The sections_ will show it's section number
   + The lists_ will show todos_ progress :